ronak132/ronak132.github.io/index.md

 I am an Applied Researcher at Apple.
 I work on optimising search and ranking algorithms for Apple Media Products.

 I have received my Masters degree in Computer Science from Texas A & M University.
-Previously, I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in Computer Science.
+Previously, I received my Bachelors degree  from IIT Hyderabad in Electrical Engineering with a minor in Computer Science.

 I have worked as a research intern at Apple on news personalisation algorithms and research assistant at Indian Institute of Science, Bangalore.